MicrosoftDocs/win32/desktop-src/medfound/registering-and-enumerating-mfts.md

 ---
-Description: 'This section describes how to enumerate Media Foundation transforms, and how to register a custom MFT so that applications can discover it.' ms.assetid: '76d2a703-4162-428e-a4ff-643e346eacfb'
+Description: This section describes how to enumerate Media Foundation transforms, and how to register a custom MFT so that applications can discover it. ms.assetid: 76d2a703-4162-428e-a4ff-643e346eacfb
-title: Registering and Enumerating MFTs
+title: Registering and Enumerating MFTs ms.date: 05/31/2018 ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # Registering and Enumerating MFTs